 Girl with sunflowers

 was a nobleman, an intellectual and a very intelligent man.
-He did not want to rebel, and therefore the only thing he could afford to do while still a student was to throw his overshoe through the window of the office of the Rector of the Academy of Arts.
-So he expressed his dissatisfaction with the old dogmas, which were assiduously taught at the Academy - academism and the imposition to write paintings on mythological themes, as if there was no Impressionism and numerous innovators in painting, who wrote in a completely different manner.
-But even then there was an unfortunate blunder - a galoshka hit the window of his favorite teacher Chistyakov, the latter, out of the goodness of his heart, did not raise a scandal, and Peter got off with a small fine.
+He did not want to rebel, and therefore the only thing he could afford to do, while still a student was, to throw his galoshes - through the window of the rector’s office at the Academy of Arts.
+So he expressed his dissatisfaction with the old dogmas, which were assiduously taught at the Academy - academism and the imposition to write paintings on mythological themes, as if there was no Impressionism - and numerous innovators in painting, who wrote in a completely different manner.
+And even then - there was an unfortunate mistake - the galoshes hit the window of Chistyakov’s beloved teacher,who out of the kindness of his heart, did not make a scandal, and Peter got off with a small fine.

 Portrait of Hero of the Soviet Union pilot A.B.
 Yumashev